 Part 1 of the “In Search of El Chapo” trilogy, as excerpted in the New York Post

 A journey past cartel checkpoints up to El Chapo’s remote hometown hideout in the Sierra Madre to interview Joaquín Guzmán Loera’s family and separate man from myth.
-The surprising telenovela details of his childhood are laid bare in an exploration of exactly how this third-grade dropout, Mexico’s most controversial narco-trafficker, rappelled his way from the rock pile that is La Tuna, Sinaloa, onto Forbes magazine's big-time billionaire list, governing a $14-billion empire even as he was on the lam, living in simple pine shacks with plastic folding chairs where the phone service went down if it was raining.
+The surprising telenovela details of his childhood are laid bare in this exploration of exactly how this third-grade dropout, Mexico’s most controversial narco-trafficker, rappelled his way from the rock pile that is La Tuna, Sinaloa, onto Forbes magazine's big-time billionaire list, governing a $12.7-billion empire even as he was on the lam, living in simple pine shacks with plastic folding chairs where the phone service went down if it was raining.

 The El Chapo Guide to LIVING LA VIDA NARCO

 Lifestyles of the rich and narco in Culiacán, the essentially closed city almost every notorious narco called home and—according to the senior DEA agent on the scene at the 2014 arrest of Sinaloa cartel-boss Joaquín “El Chapo” Guzmán—“the lion’s den and stronghold of the most powerful cartel in the world.”
 Original, at-the-scene reporting and photographs, including wild and weird Tarantino-ish tales of life in the high-flying Sinaloa cartel as recounted by its top tier of management, Chapo’s own senior staff.

 The high times and even higher maintenance of an alleged $14-billion empire.